swing rueda

 Amoeba - A complex move resulting in the entire group holding hands and moving in the same direction.

-Chalupa and Chalupa Dame - A complex move, it looks REALLY smooth, but you're going to have to get the videos for this one!
+Chalupa and Chalupa Dame - A complex move, it looks REALLY smooth.

-Treble Clef - Another complex, but oh so smooth move, get the videos for this one, too!
+Treble Clef - Another complex, but oh so smooth move.

 Right Foot Stomp - This move allows leads and follows to move in different directions while the entire group is holding hands, is also a preparatory move for Turn Her In and Turn Him In.